zydou/arti/doc/dev/ExportedApiSketch.md

 option.
 We can also use string-based or object-based properties to configure streams, rather than exposing every option as a new function.

+(Our use of the `serde` crate might make this easier to solve, since we already have access to our configuration as a structured tree of strings.)

 ### Problem 4: We want to expose asynchronous events

 Many of the things that we want to tell applications about happen